Frequently Asked Questions

 14. Is my medication covered by any Health Care provider?

 Medication is not currently covered by any Federal, Provincial or private health insurance.
+The only body who covers the cost of medical marijuana is Veterans Affairs of Canada.
 You can write off the cost of your medication as a medical expense when doing your taxes with valid receipts.

 15. What happens if I have an adverse reaction from my medication?